virxkane/freetype_textdraw/README.md

 The most important: you can study sources of this project to write your own.

 ### LICENSE
-All source codes are provided under the terms of GNU GPL license, version 3.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 ### Dependencies
 cmake, Freetype, HarfBuzz (optional), Qt5.